monoclecat/cleansys/README.md

 exists.
 But here is the catch: `~/.profiles` is only run when you login to your server.
 So the solution is to simply restart your session (<kbd>CTRL+D</kbd> and log in again).

+**Acknowledgements**
+Thanks to @nspo for his mentorship along the way!
+I recommend his [pybarsys](https://github.com/nspo/pybarsys) in case your large household or organization has a bar or a snack cupboard you would like to digitize!